Skip to content

 “Go-to market fit”, and other bullshit

 The idea of PMF is so staggeringly obvious to an entrepreneur that it hardly needs explaining to them.
 But the vast majority of people who work in startup-land are not entrepreneurs.
 The VCs are not, the employees are not, the pundits and advisors and bankers are not either.
-Natural-born entrepreneurs are few and far between, yet many people fancy their chances.
+Natural-born entrepreneurs are few and far between, yet many fancy their chances.
 They need guidance, and there are plenty of others who will happily supply advice in the form of frameworks, checklists, books, counselling and consulting.
 These suppliers must sex it up a bit, because the basic concepts are just too simple (make sales, break-even).
 And so we have gradations of PMF, sub-stages and milestones, all presented in neat frameworks with stylish graphics.

 We also have stages and sub-stages of the path to break-even, now called “go to market fit”, for heaven’s sake.
 I couldn’t quite believe what I’d heard when I first came across this phrase, explained in a tone of utter seriousness by a COO who quite clearly didn’t know what he was talking about.
 He’d read it somewhere.
 A cargo-cult entrepreneur.